 - Send estimates and invoicing

 As far as aesthetics go, Gnucash may not be the sleekest offering available, but if you’re looking for substance over style Gnucash may still be worth exploring.

-Accounting software with free trials
+Accounting software with free trials in 2021

 The following accounting software brands are generally paid for via a monthly subscription, however they do offer free trials for first time users looking to dip their toes in.
 Accounting software programs with free trials include:

 MYOB provides easy online accounting software for small businesses, with three payment plan options that range in capabilities, including a standalone payroll system, an accounting essentials option or the full package, which can be used both on and offline.
 Another MYOB bonus is that it’s designed and operated in Australia and works with the ATO, ensuring that your financials meet the relevant standards.
 MYOB currently offers a 30-day free trial, and also regularly offers discounts for first time-users, helping to make your dollar stretch a bit further.